 Merchant cash advance lenders aren't required to show you the APR on your agreement, and many providers take advantage of this.
 That's why it's important to be careful when working with merchant cash advance companies.

-Merchant cash advance companies charge factor rates instead of traditional interest rates.
-Factor rates can be as low as 1.09 and as high as 1.5.
+Merchant cash advance companies charge factor rates instead of the traditional interest rates you'd find with most financing products.
+Factor rates can be as low as 1.1 and as high as 1.5.

 A borrower's rate depends on requirements that vary for each lender.
 Typical qualifications include your volume of sales transactions, time in business, monthly or annual revenue, and personal credit score.